Opted Out, Yet Tracked: Are Regulations Enough to Protect Your Privacy?: Background Related Work

 To tackle user privacy concerns and pressure from the regulatory bodies, such as the Federal Trade Commission (FTC), the online advertising industry has responded with self-regulations \cite{FTC_self_regulation_principles, FTC_congress}.
 However, prominent self-regulatory actions, such as the ones facilitated by browsers, for example, Platform for Privacy Preferences (P3P) \cite{p3p_w3c} and Do Not Track (DNT) \cite{dnt_w3c}, and the ones offered by the advertisers, for example, Digital Advertising Alliance's (DAA) AdChoices \cite{adchoices} and National Advertising Initiative's (NAI) central opt-out \cite{naa_central_optout}, are either not respected by majority of the vendors or they are too convoluted to be used or understood by the lay users.

-\textit{Browser-Facilitated Automated Controls.} Browsers provide support to advertisers to enforce self-regulatory measures in an automated manner.
-To this end, browsers have provided two major controls, i.e., P3P and DNT request headers.
-P3P, now discontinued, was an automated mechanism for websites to communicate their privacy policies to web browsers.
+\textit{Browser-Facilitated Automated Controls.} Browsers provide several mechanisms that advertisers can leverage to enforce self-regulatory measures in an automated manner.
+P3P and DNT request headers are two such mechanisms.
+P3P, now discontinued, was an automated mechanism for online services (e.g., website and third-party vendors) to communicate their privacy policies to web browsers.
 It was implemented by major web browsers, such as Internet Explorer and Firefox \cite{p3p_internet_explorer,p3p_mozilla}, and supported by thousands of websites \cite{cranor2008p3pdeployment}.
-However, P3P was often misrepresented by websites \cite{leon2010token,RaeyP3PTWEB09} likely because it was not enforced under any state regulation.
-Similarly, DNT was proposed to convey user's privacy preferences to the websites in an automated manner.
+However, P3P was often misrepresented by online services \cite{leon2010token,RaeyP3PTWEB09} likely because it was not enforced under any state regulation.
+Similarly, DNT was proposed to convey user's privacy preferences to the online services in an automated manner.
 However, it also enjoyed limited adoption and it had practically no impact in limiting tracking.
 Libert et al. \cite{libert2018automated} reported that only 7\% of the websites mentioned DNT in their privacy policies, and in majority of those cases specified that the DNT signal is not respected.
 Miguel et al. \cite{Miguel15CoNEXTOBA}, conducted an A/B study and identified that the DNT signal essentially had no impact on ad targeting, experienced by users.

 \textit{Advertiser-Offered Manual Controls.} In response to the concerns from FTC, advertising networks formed National Advertising Initiative (NAI), which provides a central interface for users to opt-out from targeted advertising, i.e., if users opt-out through NAI's central opt-out interface, they will (supposedly) no longer be tracked for online advertising \cite{nai_opt_out}.
 McDonald and Cranor \cite{mcdonald2010americans} conducted a user study and found that only 11\% of respondents understood NAI's opt-out mechanism, which indicates that its adoption is perhaps low.
 Similarly, taking a step forward in self-regulations, several of the advertising consortiums, created Digital Advertising Alliance (DAA) with an aim to provide easy to access user transparency and control, with ``AdChoices'' icon, to opt-out of targeted advertisements \cite{adchoices}.
 Unfortunately, similar to NAI's opt-out, only 9.9\% of ads shown on top websites had AdChoices icon \cite{tracking_the_trackers_adchoices}.